 Guru Rinpoche appeared miraculously in the blossom of a lotus in Lake Danakosha, the "Ocean of Milk" in South West Oddiyana.
 When the king saw the child sitting on the lotus, he was filled with delight and invited the him to the palace as his son and religious guide.
 The child was named Padmasambhava, the "lotus-born."

-Padmasambhava killed the son of a wicked minister and transferred his consciousness.
-As a result he was banished form the country to the fearful cemetery of Sitavana where he gradually he accomplished the common and uncommon siddhis and came to be known as Rodravajrakala.
+Padmasambhava was banished from the country to the fearful cemetery of Sitavana where he gradually he accomplished the common and uncommon siddhis and came to be known as Rodravajrakala.